dancer1325/backstage/docs/api/utility-apis.md

 ## Registering API Factories

-The responsibility for adding Utility APIs to a Backstage app lies in three different locations: the Backstage core library, each plugin included in the app, and the app itself.
+* Utility APIs to a Backstage app -- are added -- | 3 different locations
+  * Backstage core library,
+  * each plugin included in the app,
+  * app itself

 ### Core APIs